 - 1. Specification and OLS estimation with one dummy and its category groups

 - 2. Specification and OLS estimation with two or more dummies and their category groups

 - 3. Interactions

+- 4. Dummies and structural breaks

-- 4. Dummies and seasonality
+- 5. Dummies and seasonality

-- 5. Using GRETL and exercises
+- 6. Using GRETL and exercises